Correlating Cross-Iteration Noise for DP-SGD using Model Curvature: Motivation

 However, the difference between $\pw_{i}$ and $\w_i$ depends not just on the noise used in iteration $i-1$; it also depends on how prior noise had altered where the gradients are taken, i.e., $\grad\loss(\pw_{i-1})$ vs. $\grad\loss(\w_{i-1})$.
 To see this more clearly, consider the case of $i=0$ and $i=1$.
 Recall that $\w_0$ is the initial value of the weights and is the same for both private and non-private training:

-While previous works on DP-MF optimize the first term ($-\eta(\widetilde{\z}_0 + \widetilde{\z}_1)$), they largely ignore the affect of the second term ($\eta^2 \grad^2\loss(\w_1)\widetilde{\z}_0$), which is another source of error.
-The second term shows that the Hessian of the loss (or model curvature), along with the weight history, plays an important role in determining how the privacy-preserving update path $\w_0, \pw_1, \pw_2, \dots$ diverges from the non-private path $\w_0, \w_1, \w_2, \dots$.
-Our goal is to incorporate this curvature information into the optimization problem for the matrix $\mC$ that determines the cross-iteration noise correlation.
-In \Cref{sec:obj}, we use the quadratic case to derive an alternative objective function.
-Then, we discuss how to obtain approximate curvature information for realistic deep learning settings in \Cref{sec:heuristics}.
+While previous works on DP-MF optimize the first term of the last equation ($-\eta(\widetilde{\z}_0 + \widetilde{\z}_1)$), they largely ignore the affect of the second term ($\eta^2 \grad^2\loss(\w_1)\widetilde{\z}_0$), which is another source of error.
+The second term shows that the Hessian of the loss (i.e., model curvature) plays an important role in determining how the privacy-preserving update path $\w_0, \pw_1, \pw_2, \dots$ diverges from the non-private path $\w_0, \w_1, \w_2, \dots$.
+In \Cref{sec:obj}, we propose an alternative objective function, which incorporates such an (upper bound of) Hessian.
+In \Cref{sec:upper_bound}, we discuss how to estimate Hessian upper bounds for realistic deep learning settings.